filakhtov/gentoo-use-docs/net-fs/samba.md

 This flag should only be enabled if integration with LDAP is desired.

+### llvm-libunwind
+Only works if the `unwind` flag is enabled.
+Use the [sys-libs/llvm-libunwind](../sys-libs/llvm-libunwind.md) library, that provides support for platforms that do not have a system unwinder, instead of the [sys-libs/libunwind](../sys-libs/libunwind.md) library.

+It is safe to disable this flag.

 ### pam
 Pass a `--with-pam` and a `--with-pammodulesdir=/lib/security` options to a WAF configure script.
 Build and install a `pam_winbind` module to integrate Samba with a PAM (Pluggable Authentication Modules) infrastructure.
 This module can authenticate users against the local domain by talking to the Winbind daemon.